liamtreacy/dev-setup/cheatsheet.md

 G - go to end of file
 b - begining of word
 e - end of word
+0 - go to start of line

 ### NVCHAD

 Space - leader key

+## GIT

+To change submodule to point at branch

+    Go into the submodule folder e.g. api-specs
+    ```
+    git checkout <branch>
+    cd ..
+    git diff
+    ```

+    The commit it's pointing to should have changed.
+Commit this.

+To merge main into branch

+    ```
+    git checkout master
+    git pull
+    git checkout feature-branch
+    git merge master
+    ```

+## Windows

+Output everything to file - `cmd.exe > out.txt 2>&1`

+Process Explorer (Windows) - Can be used to see what arguments the running programs were invoked with.

+## Mac

+CMD+M - Minimise window

+Option + Shift + Command + V - Onenote paste without formatting

+CMD+SHIFT+. - Show hidden files in finder

+CTRL+Down - shows all windows of the current app